-As we live through challenging times across Canada, and the world, resulting from the impacts of the COVID-19 virus, we want to provide information about the delivery of kinesiology services to the Public, and to Third Party Insurers, about how kinesiologists are adapting to ensure continuity of care for the maintenance of your health and wellness.
+As we all live through the impact of the COVID-19 pandemic, we want to provide clear information about the delivery of kinesiology services to the Public directly and through Third Party Insurers, regarding how kinesiologists are adapting to ensure continuity of care to help maintain and improve client health and wellness.

-BC Association of Kinesiologists (BCAK) practicing members have the necessary tools and resources to adhere to the Federal and Provincial guidelines (including the WorkSafeBC requirements) and including any emergency orders issued to prevent or reduce the spread of the COVID-19 virus.
+BC Association of Kinesiologists (BCAK) professional (Practicing) members have available to them, the necessary tools and resources to adhere to the Federal and Provincial guidelines (including the WorkSafeBC requirements) along with any emergency orders issued to prevent or reduce the spread of the COVID-19 virus.

 If you are a client of a Kinesiologist, or are a Third-Party Insurer, wishing to assess the viability of Kinesiology Telehealth services, make sure your Kinesiologist: